CrunchyData/crunchy-katacoda/postgresql-devel/basics/explain/02-explain-analyze.md

 ## Protecting inserts, updates, and deletes

 As mentioned above, when you do an EXPLAIN ANALYZE it actually carries out the action, which, for inserts, updates, and deletes will actually alter your data.
-To prevent this from happening you need to wrap the entire EXPLAIN ANALYZE in a transaction.
+To prevent this from happening you can to wrap the entire EXPLAIN ANALYZE in a transaction.
 The entire flow is show in the console output captured below:

 ```sql
 workshop=> select count(*) from se_details;